-If you want to give any special privileges to LDAP users, you will still need to extend the SiteAuthenticator class to automatically put people who have a netid into a special group.
+If you want to give any special privileges to LDAP users, create a stackable authentication method to automatically put people who have a netid into a special group.
 You might also want to give certain email addresses special privileges.
 Refer to the Custom Authentication Code section above for more information about how to do this.